gerekper/ganjaking/wp-content/plugins/coupon-referral-program/README.txt

 Decide the coupon type you want to provide on sign-up and referral purchase.

 **5. Referral Link Sharing**
-It generates a referral link that can be easily shared on social platforms (like Facebook and Twitter) and email inboxes.
+It generates a referral link that can be easily copied to your clipboard & shared on social platforms (like Facebook and Twitter) and email inboxes.

 **6. Customizable Referral Button**
 Apply animation and custom CSS to make the referral button look more captivating.
 It can also be customized using the predefined option present in the Display Configuration (i.e. button text, color, position, and background image of the button that will be visible to guest users.)